 Setting and communicating boundaries simply means that you are making clear what you will stand for and what you won’t.
 They can help you determine when a relationship is veering off course.
 Breaking boundaries should have consequences, such as you stepping away from that relationship.
 While this may feel aggressive at first, keep in mind that your decisions and actions can hold the boundaries in place and help you to be strong, accomplish your goals and stay safe.

-… experience my feelings and express them, if I want
+- experience your feelings and express them, if you want

-… choose who I share my body with
+- choose who you share my body with

 Learn more about the types and traits of unsafe people in “Recognizing Unsafe People.”